richiepagard/fun-with-python/python-unittest/NOTE.md

 - **`status = check_url_status_code(...)`:** Calls the real function, which now uses the mock.
 - **`mock_get.assert_called_once_with(...)`:** Asserts that `requests.get()` was called exactly once with the expected arguments.

+### Side Effect
+Using `side_effect` in Mocking when we want to affect when the function or operation start.
+Like raising an exception when a mock called.

+According t what Python docs said:
+> This can either be a function to be called when the mock is called, an iterable or an exception (class or instance) to be raised.

+It's easy to understand, just need to use it!

 ---